 - Worked with eCommerce Manager & local SEO agency to optimise site content.
 Reduced the number of pages crawled by Google and implement local best practises to encourage organic traffic.

-- Partnered with the international team to localise content and develop specific pages for the USA market.
+- Partnered with the international team to localise content and develop specific pages for the UK market.

 - Worked with the eCommerce Manager on clean-up and implementation of local tags using Google Tag Manager and Google Analytics.

 - Helped manage the overall portfolio of merchandise by ensuring strong, customer-centric categorization and updated content.

 2018—Present (Graduation expected June 2020)